1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Preamble

-- They can impact Web Hosting through its domain name, or even email since it is quite possible to have email addresses on a subdomain for example.
+- They can impact a Web Hosting via its domain name, or even the email service since it is quite possible to have email addresses on a subdomain, for example.

 What is a Domain?